RyanBingham334/Restaurant_Data_Study/analysis.md

 ## Final Recommendations:

 ### Short-Term Win
 As a short win, change the salad recipe to include less parmesan.
-Perhaps adding more lower cost ingredients such as tomatoes or olives as a substitute
+Consider adding more lower cost ingredients such as tomatoes or olives as a substitute

 ### Long-Term Strategy
 Long term, rework the menu to include combo bundles.
 These bundles should include a high sold/high profit item, with a lesser sold/less profit margin item.
 And placing a 20% discount on the cheaper item will lead to more item sales and higher profits overall without changing the menu or switching around any labor.